Coleslaw3557/lohp-maze/client/README.md

 ## Troubleshooting

 - Check the logs for detailed information about any issues.
-- Ensure all required hardware (lasers, buttons, ADC) is properly connected.
+- Ensure all required hardware (lasers, buttons, ADC, analog sensors) is properly connected.
 - Verify the configuration file is correctly set up for the specific unit.
 - Make sure the server IP and port are correctly configured and accessible.
+- For button combination issues, check the configuration of the combination window and ensure all buttons are functioning correctly.

 ## Dependencies